Rem0o/FanControl.Releases/README.md

 If you experience this issue, you may:

 * (Can't officialy recommend) whitelist/exclude the detection in Windows Security/Defender.
 Read the [official microsoft response/article](https://support.microsoft.com/en-us/windows/microsoft-defender-antivirus-alert-vulnerabledriver-winnt-winring0-eb057830-d77b-41a2-9a34-015a5d203c42) carefully.
 * Since [V235](https://github.com/Rem0o/FanControl.Releases/releases), you can easily [use an alternative LHM branch](https://github.com/Rem0o/FanControl.Releases/issues/3410#issuecomment-3258597822) that doesn't use WinRing0.
 Consider this a Beta, as it hasn't been widely tested yet.
+It may not work, be unstable, not be reliable, you get the idea.

 To use the alternate branch (PawnIO, thanks to [@namazso](https://github.com/namazso)) :
 1. Update to at least [__V235__](https://github.com/Rem0o/FanControl.Releases/releases), and close FanControl completely (EXIT).